lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 **PLEASE IMPLEMENT THE TASK IN THE SIMPLEST POSSIBLE WAY!**

+Program run example <br>
+**This is the only way we're going to run your program.
+Please make sure before the submission that it runs as described.
+You may use our test cases to do so.** <br>
-Program run example (we are using input and output redirection, we are not reading from file or writing to a file!): <br>
+Please note: we are using input and output redirection, we are not reading from file or writing to a file! <br>
 ```
 > java TestAssignment < data01.txt > result01.txt
 > cat result01.txt